 SBA Loan Requirements: What You Should Know

 SBA loans are meant to be last resort options for entrepreneurs who can’t get approved for traditional funding sources.
-For example, if a business owner applies for a bank loan, but doesn’t have enough collateral, a high credit score, or they don’t meet the bank’s other requirements, they could be a candidate for an SBA loan.
+For example, if a business owner applies for a bank loan and their application gets declined, they could be a candidate for an SBA loan.
+Often, business owners get declined if they don’t have enough collateral, a high credit score, or they don’t meet the other requirements.

-If your business is having cash flow issues and has exhausted other options, SBA loans might be a viable option.
-To start the process, read this post to learn about the SBA’s loan requirements!
+If your business is having cash flow issues and has exhausted other traditional funding products, SBA loans might be a viable option.
+To start the process, read this post to learn about the SBA’s loan requirements for existing businesses and startups pursuing business funding!

 Are You Aware of the Different SBA Loan Requirements?